-The 2018 Master of Fine Arts Exhibition marks the culmination of a three-year degree program that emphasizes extensive creative exploration under the supervision of a faculty guidance committee.
-Focused study in an area of concentration, as well as course work in art history and related fields, helps artists situate their work within the larger discourse that characterizes the practice of art and design practice.
-The Department of Art, Art History, and Design celebrates the creative research of Jazzmyn Barbosa, Laura Baszynski, and Liz Luna-Gagnon stands as evidence of their achievements and promise.
+The Master of Fine Arts Exhibition is the culmination of a three-year program in which artists explore their creative practice under the supervision of a faculty guidance committee.
+Extensive study in a medium or area of concentration, combined with coursework in the history of art and related fields, helps each artist situate their work within the broad field of contemporary art and design practice.
+The Department of Art, Art History, and Design celebrates the creative research of Laurén Brady, Chelsea Markuson, Mary Peacock, Mehrdad Sedaghat, and Andrew Somoskey as evidence of their achievement and continuing promise.

-Annually a Master of Fine Arts Prize will be awarded to an outstanding candidate by guest juror Dr. Tina Rivers Ryan, Assistant Curator at the Albright Knox Art Gallery in Buffalo, NY.
+This year, the annual Master of Fine Arts Prize will be awarded to an outstanding candidate by guest juror Dr. Tina Rivers Ryan, Assistant Curator at the Albright Knox Art Gallery in Buffalo, NY.

 The 2019 Master of Fine Arts Exhibition is organized by the MSU Department of Art, Art History, and Design and the Eli and Edythe Broad Art Museum (MSU Broad), with curatorial oversight by Georgia Erger, Curatorial Assistant.
 Support for this exhibition is provided by the Graduate School at MSU and the John and Susan Berding Family Endowment.

 The 2019 Masters of Fine Arts Thesis Exhibition opens March 23, 2019 at the Eli and Edythe Broad Art Museum at Michigan State University.
 The Exhibition will be on view March 23, 2019 - May 5, 2019.
 The exhibition will be celebrated in an opening reception on Saturday, March 23 6-8pm.
 MFA Gallery talks will be on Tuesday, March 26 at 7pm at the MSU Broad.